StephenWong-GIT/Vegitate/README.md

 * Would love to scale this assignment out to include gmail and goole calander integration, or have it build it react.

 ## Contributions
-* Developed, written, and commented by Michael Groberman
+* Developed, written, and commented by Michael G, Rob M, Stephen W, Isabela F